Impact of $J/\psi$ pair production at the LHC and predictions in nonrelativistic QCD

-$Introduction.$--Nonrelativistic QCD (NRQCD)\cite{nrqcd} is now widely accepted in the study of heavy quarkonium physics.
-In NRQCD a quarkonium production process can be factorized as short distance coefficients and long distance NRQCD matrix elements (LDMEs).
-This factorization has been applied in single quarkonium production and its validity has been tested by various experiments\cite{Inc1,Inc2,Inc3,Inc4,Inc5,Inc6}.
+Nonrelativistic QCD (NRQCD)\cite{nrqcd} is widely used in the study of heavy quarkonium physics.
+In NRQCD a quarkonium production process can be factorized as short-distance parton scattering amplitudes multiplied by long-distance matrix elements (LDMEs).
+This factorization has been applied in single quarkonium production and tested by various experiments\cite{Inc1,Inc2,Inc3,Inc4,Inc5,Inc6}.

 Besides the single quarkonium production, the multi-quarkonuim production provides another ideal laboratory to understand the quarkonium production mechanism that NRQCD assumes.
 At the LHC, the LHCb Collaboration in 2011 measured the $J/\psi$ pair production for the first time at the center-of-mass energy $\sqrt{s}=7~\mathrm{TeV}$ with an integrated luminosity of $35.2~\mathrm{pb}^{-1}$\cite{LHCb}.
-Very recently, the CMS Collaboration further released the preliminary data of $J/\psi$ pair production\cite{CMS} with a much larger $p_T$ range, providing a good platform for testing the validity of NRQCD in quarkonium pair production.
+In 2013, the CMS Collaboration further released the data of $J/\psi$ pair production\cite{CMS} with a much larger transverse moment range, providing a good platform for testing the validity of NRQCD in quarkonium pair production.

 In Refs.\cite{LO1,LO2,LO3}, the leading order (LO) calculation of $J/\psi$ pair production in the color singlet model (CSM) is performed.
-The relativistic correction to the $J/\psi$ pair production is carried out \cite{RC}, where the relativistic correction makes significant improvement for diluting the discrepancy between the shape of color-singlet (CS) differential cross sections and that of the color-octet (CO) at LO.
-Besides, the partial next-to-leading order ($\mathrm{NLO}^{*}$) correction for $J/\psi$ pair production is evaluated by Lansberg and Shao \cite{NLOstar}, where they consider that at large $p_T$ the $\mathrm{NLO}^{*}$ yield can completely reproduce the full NLO result, and their $\mathrm{NLO}^{*}$ results give a more precise theoretical prediction compared to the LO one.
-All the above works are performed in the single parton scattering (SPS) model, while the contribution of double parton scattering (DPS) is assessed in Refs.\cite{DPS1,DPS2,DPS3}.
-In Ref.\cite{DPS1} a crystal ball function is introduced for parameterizing the $J/\psi$ pair production matrix element, which separates the small $p_T$ contribution from the higher one, and improves the LO SPS prediction significantly.
+The relativistic correction to the $J/\psi$ pair production is carried out in Ref.\cite{RC}, where the relativistic correction makes significant improvement for diluting the discrepancy between the shapes of color-singlet (CS) and color-octet (CO) differential cross sections at LO.
+Furthermore, the partial next-to-leading order ($\mathrm{NLO}^{\star}$) correction for $J/\psi$ pair production is evaluated by Lansberg and Shao \cite{NLOstar}.
+They argue that the $\mathrm{NLO}^{\star}$ yield can approach the full NLO result at large $p_T$, the transverse momentum of one of the two $J/\psi$'s, and thus the $\mathrm{NLO}^{\star}$ results give a more precise theoretical prediction than the LO results in this region.
+All the above works are performed in the single parton scattering (SPS) mechanism, while the contribution of double parton scattering (DPS) is assessed in Refs.\cite{DPS1,DPS2,DPS3}, and is expected to be important.
+As predictions for DPS are very model-dependent \cite{DPS1,DPS2,DPS3}, it is needed to have an accurate calculation for SPS contribution before one can extract the DPS contribution.